JarbasAl/mycroft-catalan.conf/readme.md

 ### List of core engines that support catalan

-- espeak
+- espeak - needs to be manually installed
-- gtts
+- festival - needs to be manually installed
-- google cloud
+- gtts - can be set from web interface, breaks often (uses google translate undocumented web api)
-- festival
+- google cloud - best accuracy, not free

 ### List of plugins that support catalan